 2. Metro

 The Metrolink tram service is another popular mode of travel for students in Salford.
 It connects various parts of the city and runs every 12 minutes during peak times.
-The fare depends on the travel zones, but students can benefit from discounted season tickets.
+The fare depends on the travel zones, with a one-zone single fare of £1.40 and day tickets from £2.70, discounted season tickets are also available

 3. Cycling